-k) If applicable also subjects from annotations can be selected.
+- free space. - i) If applicable also subjects from annotations can be selected. - d.

-d.
 40 credits: a track-linked Master Thesis Project (CIE5060-09).
-The Master Thesis Project consists of a final project, a thesis, a summary of the thesis and a final presentation.
+The Master Thesis Project consists of a final project, a thesis, a summary of the i) Building Engineering students are not allowed to take the Multidisciplinary Project CIE4061-09, Civil Engineering Consultancy project in c. part 1 of their programme (see Article 3 note i).
+Instead of CIE4061-09 Building Engineering, students are encouraged to take the course AR0139 MEGA (15 ECTS).
+It is highly recommended to take this subject in the c. part 1 block of the curriculum.
+The surplus of 5 ECTS above the required 10 ECTS can be transferred to the b. part 2 or c. part 2 elective thesis and a final presentation.
 The project is subject to a strict planning and time table; specific dates and deadlines need to be set for the evaluation(s) and the final presentation of the project.
 The planning will be monitored by the graduation coordinator.

-Civil Engineering Master's Programme 2019-2020, from annex: the Implementation Regulations MSc.
+Civil Engineering Master's Programme 2020-2021, from annex: the Implementation Regulations MSc.
 CE.

 credits course [credits] 1 st year 2 nd year a.
-4 ECTS Compulsary for all students WM0312CIE Ethics or CIE4510 Climate Change: Science & Ethics WM0376TU Ethics of Technological Risks q1 ([4] [4] [5] q2 q3 q4 s s s q1 q2 q3 q4 b1.
-20 ECTS Compulsary for all BE students: CIE4202 Architectural History of Buildings CIE5981 Forms of Collaboration in Civil Engineer CIE4240-19 Forensic Structural Engineering CIE4210 Parametric Design and Engineering CIE4220 Introduction to Building Physics and Fag [3] s [3] s s b2.
-36 ECTS Specialisation linked courses, see Chapter 5 c.
-20 ECTS Recommended for Building Engineering (for alter rnatives: see p.16 5) p1.
-CIE4040-09 Internship or CIE5050-09 Additional graduation project Additional electives p2.
-AR0026 MEGA [10] t or [10] [10] [12] Legend d. Σ 40 ECTS 120 ECTS MSc Thesis (specialisation linked) educa mended education period ation period education
+4 ECTS Compulsary for all students WM0312CIE Ethics or CIE4510 Climate Change: Science & Ethics WM0376TU Ethics of Technological Risks q1 [4] [4] [5] q2 q3 q4 q1 q2 q3 q4 Ь 56 ECTS b1.
+Compulsary for all BE students: CIE4202 Architectural History of Buildings CIE5981 Forms of Collaboration in Civil Engineering CIE4240-19 Forensic Structural Engineering CIE4210 Parametric Design and Engineering CIE4220 Introduction to Building Physics and Façae b2.
+Specialisation linked courses, see Chapter [3] s [3] des [6] s c.
+20 ECTS Recommended for Building Engineering (for alternative c1.
+CIE4040-09 Internship or CIE5050-09 Additional graduation project of Additional electives c2.
+AR0139 MEGA [10] Legend d. Σ 40 ECTS 120 ECTS MSc Thesis (specialisation linked) educ nmended education period ation period education